Nilondes/Task_manager/README.md

 - remove task by id or category;
 - view all tasks or by category;
 - edit task or mark it as completed;
-- search for the task by key words, category or status;
+- search for the task by keywords, category or status;

 The data is stored in json format.
-Only standard Python libraries are used
+Only standard Python libraries are used except Pytest